 Abstentions will be counted as shares that are present for purposes of determining a quorum.
 For the election of directors, abstentions are excluded entirely from the vote and do not have any effect on the outcome.
 Broker non-votes occur when a broker or other nominee holding shares for a beneficial owner does not have discretionary voting power on a matter and has not received instructions from the beneficial owner.
 Broker non-votes are included in the determination of the number of shares represented at the Annual Meeting for purposes of determining whether a quorum is present.
-If you do not provide your broker or other nominee with instructions on how to vote your "street name" shares, your broker or nominee will not be permitted to vote them on nonroutine matters such as Proposal No. 1.
-Shares subject to a broker non-vote will not be considered entitled to vote with respect to Proposal No. 1 and will not affect the outcome of Proposal No. 1.
+If you do not provide your broker or other nominee with instructions on how to vote your "street name" shares, your broker or nominee will not be permitted to vote them on nonroutine matters such as Proposals No. 1, No. 3, and No. 4.
+Shares subject to a broker non-vote will not be considered entitled to vote with respect to Proposals No. 1, No. 3, and No. 4.
+In tabulating the voting results for each of these proposals, shares that constitute broker non-votes are not considered cast or entitled to vote and will not affect the outcome of such proposals.
+Because Proposals No. 2 and No. 5 are routine matters upon which brokers have discretionary authority to vote, we do not expect broker non-votes to exist with respect to each such proposals.

-What does it mean if I receive more than one proxy card?
+What does it mean if I receive more than one Notice and Access Card or more than one set of proxy materials?

-You will receive separate proxy cards when you own shares in different ways.
+You will receive separate Notice and Access Cards when you own shares in different ways.
 For example, you may own shares individually, as a joint tenant, in an individual retirement account, in trust or in one or more brokerage accounts.
-You should complete, sign and return each proxy card you receive or follow the telephone or internet instructions on each card.
-The instructions on each proxy card may differ.
-Be sure to follow the instructions on each card.
+You should follow the telephone or internet instructions on each Notice and Access Card or, if you elect to receive printed copies, on the proxy card.
+The instructions on each Notice and Access Card or proxy card, as applicable, may differ.